 .Do YOU OFFER CHARITY TREKS?

-NB: Kilimanjaro is an enjoyable climbing for anyone wanting a recipe of cultural with a moderate-high altitude climbing experience.
+NB: Kilimanjaro is an enjoyable climbing for anyone wanting a recipe of culture with a moderate-high altitude climbing experience.
 All 5 routes (Machame, Marangu, Rongai, Lemosho &Umbwe) are pretty safe and do not require technical skills with ropes or crampons.
-To end your tour adds a short safari 1- 3days and have a sunbath at the white sandy beach in Zanzibar at list 4days after the climb.
+To end your tour adds a short safari for 1- 3days and have a sunbath at the white sandy beach in Zanzibar at least 4days after the climb.
 And you will have an unforgettable experience.